Yasmeenelsayd/Plant_Disease_Recognition/README.md

 This project implements plant disease recognition using deep learning.
 It compares a Custom CNN, VGG16, and MobileNetV2 on the [Plant Disease Recognition Dataset](https://www.kaggle.com/datasets/rashikrahmanpritom/plant-disease-recognition-dataset).

-The models are trained and evaluated on three categories of plant diseases using TensorFlow/Keras with data augmentation, transfer learning, and performance comparison.
+The models are trained and evaluated on three categories of plant diseases (Healthy, Powdery, Rust), using TensorFlow/Keras with data augmentation, transfer learning, and performance comparison.

 ## 📂 Dataset